 I am also a board member of the Southern California Chapter of the Association for Contextual Behavioral Science (ACBS).

-I strongly believe in evidence-based practice, and specialize in third-wave cognitive-behavioral therapies (CBT) such as acceptance and commitment therapy (ACT) and dialectical behavioral therapy (DBT), that emphasize an acceptance and mindfulness-based approach.
+I strongly believe in evidence-based practice, and specialize in third-wave cognitive-behavioral therapies (CBT) such as dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), and compassion-focused therapy (CFT), that emphasize a mindfulness- and acceptance-based approach.

 I also draw from my experience with mindfulness-based stress reduction (MBSR), mindful self-compassion (MSC), mindfulness-based cognitive therapy (MBCT), and mindfulness-based relapse prevention (MBRP).

-I can help you learn how to relate to your distress in a new way, with a sense of acceptance, kindness, and compassion, and build not only a life worth living, but one filled with happiness, peace, and joy.
+I can help you learn how to relate to your distress in a new way, with a sense of acceptance and compassion, and build not only a life worth living, but one filled with happiness, peace, and joy.